HeliumEdu/deploy/README.md

 helium-cli deploy-build master devbox
 ```

-The shell into the VM, execute:
+The get to the VMs shell, execute:

 ```
 vagrant ssh